 Steel is the ultimate sustainable construction material, supporting the environmental strategies of building owners and tenants of all types.
 Nick Barrett outlines the sustainability case for steel construction.

-teel-framed solutions have proven to be the superior sustainability choice for commercial buildings of all types for many years, thanks partly to the inherent sustainability advantages of steel as a construction material, but also because of its flexibility which allows designers to generate new sustainability enhancing ideas.
+Since the superior sustainability choice for commercial buildings of all types for many years, thanks partly to the inherent sustainability advantages of steel as a construction material, but also because of its flexibility which allows designers to generate new sustainability enhancing ideas.